SteinerPascal/DAQ/README.md

 # DAQ for plant Electrophysiology
 Simple Data Aquisition (DAQ) on Raspberry Pi for plant electrophysiology project written in python.
 This project was part of a bigger setup for a semester assignment.
-Be aware: This is an experimental project!
+Be aware: This is an experimental project and only a prototype!

 ## Project setup
 This setup consisted of two parts.
 The first is for measuring plant signals and the second for the environmental data.